-Miguel’s treatment includes a combination of chemotherapy, laser treatment and cryotherapy.
-He also received physical, occupational and speech therapies, which helped keep him on track to meet his milestones.
+St. Jude doctors fought to save both of Mikey’s eyes as well as his health, with a combination of chemotherapy, laser treatment and cryotherapy.
+He also received physical, occupational and speech therapies to help him meet his milestones.